ObjectManagementGroup/mdsa-omg-core/README.txt

 This is the first eat our own dog food run of a new template, using LaTeX and the Overleaf online editing system.
 There are many parts to this, but the vast majority of the LaTeX has been provided to, and hidden from, the authors.
 The intent is that the authors can concentrate on the content, not the formatting or structure.

 - OMGProvidedFiles/
 The core of the LaTeX definitions and mechanics are found in the OMGProvidedFiles folder.
 These are created for you when you ask for a new project.
 These drive the entire LaTeX process, do *not* edit these files, unless you are 110% sure of what you are doing.
 (And, if you do edit because you need something, let us know so we can discuss incorporating it into the core.)
-Generally speaking, if you need to add LaTeX packages, new commands, etc, place them into Submission_UserPreamble.tex at the top level.
+Generally speaking, if you need to add LaTeX packages, new commands, etc, place them into Specification_AuthorSettings.tex at the top level.
 That's your sandbox to do with what you please.
 These files are to be considered read-only, and only described here as a warning for the curious.

-    Submission_Template.tex     The main LaTeX file.
+    Specification_Template.tex     The main LaTeX file.
 This is what is designated as the 'top' file.
                                 It sets up the entire document for you, and creates the structure.

-    Style (.sty) files are LaTeX command bundles. omg.sty                     omg.sty provides the basics used across all OMG documents. omg_rfp.sty                 omg_rfp.sty is for creating an RFP. omg_submission.sty          omg_submission.sty is for creating a submission in response to an RFP.
+    Style (.sty) files are LaTeX command bundles. omg.sty                     omg.sty provides the basics used across all OMG documents. omg_rfp.sty                 omg_rfp.sty is for creating an RFP. omg_specification.sty          omg_specification.sty is for creating a submission in response to an RFP.

     .bib files are bibliography databases.
 These are provided for your convenience.
 You can refer to any of these entries via \cite{<entrycode>} and it will build your bibliography for you according to OMG requirements. iso.bib         ISO standards